Chalarangelo/30-seconds-of-code/snippets/uniqueElements.md

 tags: array,beginner
 ---

-Returns all unique values of an array.
+Returns all unique values in an array.

-Use ES6 `Set` and the `...rest` operator to discard all duplicated values.
+Create a `Set` from the given array to discard duplicated values, then use the spread operator (`...`) to convert it back to an array.

 ```js
 const uniqueElements = arr => [...new Set(arr)];